2 teens, 2 adults seriously injured in Fishers crash

-FISHERS, Indiana – Fishers Police is investigating a head-on crash that left four people seriously injured early Saturday morning.
+FISHERS — Fishers Police are investigating a head-on crash that left four people seriously injured early Saturday morning.

+Authorities were called to 126th Street, near Promise Road just after 1:00 a.m.

 Both of the drivers were adults, according to police, and two teenage passengers in the Cruise were all taken to area hospitals in serious condition.